-Cleaning the energy transfer media will help optimal maintain performance. frequency of cleaning is largely dependent on the application and air quality.
-ASHRAE's Classes of Air categories, to create a routine cleaning schedule.
+Cleaning the energy transfer media will help maintain optimal performance.
+The frequency of cleaning is largely dependent on the application and air quality.
+Use ASHRAE's Classes of Air categories, to create a routine cleaning schedule.

 Class 1 air has low contaminant concentration with inoffensive odor and sensory irritation intensity.